apwheele/apwheele.github.io/Tableau_Examples/SeaonalChart/Seasonal_Walkthrough.md

 # Part 1: Making a basic seasonal chart

 So first, open up your Tableau App.
 Then on the Connect screen select Microsoft Excel.
 The data we will be using can be downloaded from [here](https://github.com/apwheele/apwheele.github.io/tree/master/Tableau_Examples/SeaonalChart) to your local computer, `OriginalData.xlsx`.

 ![](https://github.com/apwheele/apwheele.github.io/blob/master/Tableau_Examples/SeaonalChart/ScreenShots/01_TBSeas.PNG?raw=true)

 Then it is just a normal dialogue to navigate to the file and select it.
+Note in a real application, this would be a good use case to connect to a database, so the chart gets auto-updated to the most recent data.

 ![](https://github.com/apwheele/apwheele.github.io/blob/master/Tableau_Examples/SeaonalChart/ScreenShots/02_TBSeas.PNG?raw=true)